kellychau/WeightedGeneCorrelationNetworks/README.md

 # Analysis Code for: Sex and tissue resolved co-expression networks reveal a female placental–brain axis protective against prenatal PCB exposure

 This code is released under the MIT License.
 See the LICENSE file for details.
-This repository contains all code used for the analyses presented in the manuscript:
+This repository contains code used for the analyses presented in the manuscript:

 **[Sex and tissue resolved co-expression networks reveal a female placental–brain axis protective against prenatal PCB exposure ]**
 Authors: Chau, et al.